wiverson/maven-jpackage-template/README.md

 Current versions of Windows 10 have a nice UI for adding an environment variable.
-You can find it in the modern control panel via search - just start a search for "env" and that should bring it up.
+You can find it in the modern control panel via search - just start a search for "env" and that should bring up the appropriate control panel.

 Unfortunately, as of this writing adding this entry to the IntelliJ options for Maven (either in the IntelliJ Maven JVM importer UI or